 I grew up near a small village (Athea) in West Limerick, where I developed my creative writing skills taking minutes for the Legion of Mary.
-If I had been the treasurer, I might have developed rather different creative skills!
-At different stages, I played tin whistle, accordion, piano- and air guitar on my tennis racquet.
+If I had been the treasurer, I might have developed a rather different skillset!
+At different stages, I played tin whistle, accordion, piano – and air guitar on my tennis racquet.

 I left college with a degree in philosophy and moved to Boston, where one Sunday afternoon, the words of a subway poet inspired me to quit my office job and take to the subway with my accordion.